lnurl/luds/spec.md

 6. Receives a `{"status":"OK"}` Json response.
 7. Awaits for incoming payment.

+Security note: service must hide withdrawal QR code once `lnurl` endpoint has been called and must generate a new ephemeral `lnurl` is user wants to initiate a new withdrawal.

 ## 3. Linkable payments
 What exists currently is a Proof-of-Payment which is a payment preimage but no such thing as Proof-of-Payer.
 The following scheme may be used by a service to link multiple payments as belonging to a single payer without compromising payer's identity.
 Related `lnurl` may be embedded in a Lightning invoice if payment without linking is feasible or may be presented directly.